-A native of Bolivar, New York, soprano Joélle Harvey has quickly established herself as a noted interpreter of a broad range of repertoire, specializing in Handel, Mozart, and new music.
-She is the recipient of a 2011 First Prize Award from the Gerda Lissner Foundation, a 2009 Sara Tucker Study Grant from the Richard Tucker Foundation, and a 2010 Encouragement Award (in honor of Norma Newton) from the George London Foundation.
+A native of Bolivar, New York, soprano Joélle Harvey has established herself over the past decade as a noted interpreter of a broad range of repertoire, specializing in Handel, Mozart, and new music.

 Ms. Harvey began the 2017-2018 season in concert with the Knoxville Symphony, performing Samuel Barber’s Knoxville: Summer of 1915.
 She subsequently made her Pittsburgh Opera debut as Susanna in Le nozze di Figaro, and joined The English Concert as Almirena in Rinaldo.
 Further concert appearances included a return to the New York Philharmonic for Handel’s Messiah, and an appearance with the Laguna Music Festival for a concert of music by Brahms and both Clara and Robert Schumann.
 In the summer of 2018, she returned to the Glyndebourne Festival Opera for her role debut as Cleopatra in Sir David McVicar’s iconic production of Handel’s Giulio Cesare, conducted by William Christie.
 She also appeared at the BBC Proms as the Mater Gloriosa in Mahler’s 8th Symphony.